-I am an associate professor of psychology at the University of Hawaii at Manoa.
+I am a professor of psychology at the University of Hawaii at Manoa.
 I was born and raised in Nagano, Japan, and moved to the United States for my undergraduate education in psychology.
-I study psychology and health science because these are the disciplines that allows us to explore both who we are as human beings and what we would like to be.
-My primary areas of interest in research and practice include health disparities, multicultural competency and humility, acceptance- and mindfulness-based behavioral therapies, diversity psychology, and Zen Buddhism.
-I am the author of more than 110 peer-reviewed papers and book chapters.
-My recent works also include Mindfulness and Acceptance in Multicultural Competency (New Harbinger, 2014) and Handbook of Zen, Mindfulness and Behavioral Health (Springer, 2017), and Prejudice, Stigma, Privilege, and Oppression: A Behavioral Health Handbook (Springer, 2020).
+I study psychology and health science because these are the disciplines that allow us to explore both who we are as human beings and what we would like to be.
+My primary areas of interest in research and practice are broad, including health disparities, multicultural competence and humility, acceptance- and mindfulness-based behavioral therapies, diversity psychology, and Zen Buddhism.
+I am the author of more than 90 peer-reviewed papers and over 40 book chapters.
+My edited volumes include Mindfulness and Acceptance in Multicultural Competency (New Harbinger, 2014), Handbook of Zen, Mindfulness and Behavioral Health (Springer, 2017), and Prejudice, Stigma, Privilege, and Oppression: A Behavioral Health Handbook (Springer, 2020).

 - PhD, Clinical Psychology, University of Nevada, 2006

 - MA, Psychology, University of the Pacific 1999

 - BA, Psychology, West Virginia University, 1997

 - PSY 775: Seminar in Psychological Therapies